UltipaDocs

 NOTE

-Dropping a node label will also remove any triggers associated with that label.
+Dropping a label will also remove any triggers associated with that label.

 Execution Behavior

-• When multiple triggers match the same event, they execute sequentially.
+• When multiple triggers are defined on the same label and event, they execute in creation order.
 Each trigger receives the modified properties from the previous trigger.